lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_4/Readme.md

 ```

-2. Start the request asynchronously:
+2. The request is started asynchronously:

 ```cpp
        requests[inputEequestIdx]->StartAsync();
 ```

-3. Record the request as outstanding:
+3. The request is recorded as outstanding:

 ```cpp
         submittedRequests.push(requests[inputEequestIdx]);
 ```

-4. Cycle to the next input request to be used:
+4. The input index is cycled to the next input request to be used:

 ```cpp
         inputEequestIdx++;